aionnetwork/aion-docs/token-swap/swap-overview.md

 ## Disclaimer

-The Token Swap is now live and production ready.
+The Token Swap has ended We are now in the recovery period.
 Given the nature of decentralized technology, it is imperative you exercise **extreme caution** when transacting with cryptocurrency.
 You, and only you, have custody over your tokens and coins, so it is critical you securely store your private keys.
 When using the Aion Token Transfer Bridge it is recommended that you **perform a test transaction of a small amount** to verify that you are using the correct address and have access to your account.
 [block:callout]
 {
   "type": "danger",